Powers Boothe: Career

 In 2001, he starred as Flavius Aëtius, the Roman general in charge of stopping the Hun invasion in the made-for-TV miniseries Attila.
 Boothe played a featured role as brothel-owner Cy Tolliver on the HBO series Deadwood, and the corrupt senator Ethan Roark in the motion picture Sin City (2005), as well as its sequel, Sin City: A Dame to Kill For (2014).
 He is the voice of one of the characters in the 2005 video game Area 51 and of Gorilla Grodd, the hyper-intelligent telepathic supervillain in Justice League and Justice League Unlimited.
 He voiced the villain, Kane, in the 2008 video game Turok.

 He was a special guest star on 24, where he played Vice President Noah Daniels.
 He returned in the prequel to the seventh season, 24: Redemption.
 Just after taking the role as acting President, Boothe is seen exiting Air Force Two with F-15s in the background.
 Boothe played a downed F-15 pilot in Red Dawn.
 In March 2008, he narrated a television campaign ad for Senator John McCain's presidential campaign.

 In 2012, Boothe appeared in Joss Whedon's The Avengers as Gideon Malick, a shadowy governmental superior to S.H.I.E.L.D.
 From 2015–16, he reprised the role in the ABC series Agents of S.H.I.E.L.D.

 Boothe appeared in the 2012 miniseries Hatfields & McCoys as Judge Valentine "Wall" Hatfield.
 Boothe was also cast as Lamar Wyatt in the ABC musical drama series Nashville.
 Boothe also lent his voice to Hitman: Absolution, a 2012 video game developed by IO Interactive, voicing the character of Benjamin Travis.

 Personal life

 Boothe married his college sweetheart Pam Cole in 1969 and they remained married until his death.
-They had two children, Parisse and Preston.
+They had two children.

 Boothe was a member of the Friends of Abe.

 Death

-Boothe died in Los Angeles, on the morning of May 14, 2017, from pancreatic cancer.
+Boothe died in Los Angeles, on the morning of May 14, 2017, from cardiopulmonary arrest caused by pancreatic cancer, aged 68.